 A Message from Foundation President

-It was because of you, our generous donors, that we had a remarkable 2019.
-As a community, we held a shared vision to be where the children are and we helped them get the care they needed to lead healthier lives.
+It was because of you, our generous supporters, that Nicklaus Children’s Hospital Foundation had a remarkable 2019.
+As a community, we upheld a shared vision to be where the children are and continued to garner greater advocacy and philanthropic support.
+We raised record funds to support the hospital and helped more patients receive the care they needed to lead healthier lives.

 Thank you for being our partner!

 Record $2 Million Raised for Pediatric Mental Health at 13th Annual Diamond Ball Gala